supertokens/blog/content/oauth-vs-oidc/index.md

 author: "SuperTokens team"
 ---

 As a web developer, you will inevitably have to work on authentication at some point.
 In this process, you will come across terms like OIDC and OAuth.
 Although both protocols are used for similar purposes, they have some significant differences that are important to understand.
-In this article, we will explore the differences between OIDC and OAuth and their use cases.

 ## What is OAuth?